2022 Keynote Speakers

 (Official Web page)

-Prof. Philippa Ward, the University of Gloucestershire, UK
+Prof. Adrian Hopgood, University of Portsmouth, UK

 Prof. Daniel O'Leary, University of Southern California, USA